GENERAL MOTORS CANADA TECHNICAL CENTRE

 Situated in one of the largest information and communications technology clusters in North America, the Markham Technical Centre currently focuses on the development of GM autonomous technologies — including autonomous vehicle software and controls, active safety, vehicle dynamics technology, as well as infotainment and connected vehicle technologies — areas vital for the development of new connected, autonomous and shared vehicles and mobility systems.

-The Hidi Group’s mechanical, electrical, communications and audiovisual teams were engaged to completely gut and renovate an existing three story suburban office building previously occupied by American Express.
+The Hidi Group’s mechanical, electrical, communications and audiovisual (AV) teams were engaged to completely gut and renovate an existing three story suburban office building previously occupied by American Express.
 Part of the office floors had raised floors which were used for Communications and Electrical cabling.
 Very little of the office area had overhead accessible ceiling tiles, so Hidi needed to document open ceiling systems that were clean and functional.
+While this was a challenging project our team had to work very closely with our architectural partners to make sure the open ceilings and architectural details were being highlighted.
+Our system had to blend in and disappear to allow the architectural ceiling to take center stage.